pweil-/origin/docs/routing.md

       "host": "hello-openshift.v3.rhcloud.com",
       "serviceName": "hello-openshift"
     }

+## Securing Your Routes

+Creating a secure route to your pods can be accomplished by specifying the TLS Termination of the route and, optionally, providing certificates to use.
+TLS Termination falls in the following configuration buckets:

+#### Edge Termination
+Edge termination means that TLS Termination occurs prior to traffic reaching the pod.
+TLS certificates are served by either inspecting the SNI host sent in the request and finding a certificate for that host (matching the `CommonName` in the certificate file) or, for non-SNI requests by serving a generic certificate.

+Edge termination is configured by setting `TLS.Termination` to `edge` on your `route` and by specifying the `CertificateFile` and `KeyFile` (at a minimum).

+#### Pod Termination
+Pod termination is a passthrough mechanism to send encrypted traffic straight to your pod.
+Pod termination relies on SNI hosts to determine where to route the traffic.

+Pod termination is configured by setting `TLS.Termination` to `pod` on your `route`.
+No other information is required.
+The pod will be responsible for serving certificates for the traffic itself.

+#### Re-encryption Termination
+Re-encryption is a special case of edge termination where the traffic is first decrypted with certificate A and then re-encrypted with certificate B when sending the traffic to the pod.

+### Special Notes About Secure Routes
+At this point, password protected key files are not supported.
+HAProxy prompts you for a password when starting up and does not have a way to automate this process.
+We will need a follow up for `KeyPassPhrase`.
+To remove a passphrase from a keyfile you may run `openssl rsa -in passwordProtectedKey.key -out new.key`

 ## Running HA Routers

 Highly available router setups can be accomplished by running multiple instances of the router pod and fronting them with